worlddemocrats/federation/STRATEGIC_PLAN.md

-# Strategic Plan for the Federation of World Democrats
+# Strategic Plan of the World Democrats

 ## Table of Contents
 1. [Executive Summary](#executive-summary)